REBUILD THE DREAM INNOVATION FUND PRIVACY STATEMENT

-Rebuild the Dream has created this privacy notice to explain how we use information that you may provide while visiting our website and to demonstrate our firm commitment to Internet privacy.
+Rebuild The Dream Innovation Fund has created this privacy notice to explain how we use information that you may provide while visiting our website and to demonstrate our firm commitment to Internet privacy.
 Rebuild the Dream may modify this policy from time to time so we encourage you to check this page when revisiting this website.

 How We Use Your Information

 When you register, contribute, sign up to volunteer, or take any other action on our site, we may ask you to give us contact information, including your name, address, telephone number and/or e-mail address.
 We may obtain information about you from outside sources and add it to or combine it with the information we collect through this site.
 We use this information to operate this site, send you news and information to you about Rebuild The Dream Innovation Fund’s work, solicit your participation in programs, events and activities, and obtain and confirm RSVP’s to events and programs.
 We use your e-mail address to send such information by e-mail and may use your telephone number to call you for these purposes.

 We will never provide your e-mail address or any of your personal information to any other person or organization, for any purpose except for Rebuild the Dream and our “sister” organization, Rebuild the Dream Innovation Fund.
 Submitting your personal information including e-mail address on this page will sign you up to receive e-mails from Rebuild the Dream AND from Rebuild the Dream Innovation Fund.
 Rebuild The Dream is a non-profit 501(c)(4) organization.
 Rebuild the Dream Innovation Fund is a legally-related, non-profit 501(c)(3) organization.